-Because of the pandemic and the fact that our vet is more than an hour away I decided to try eliminating the fleas naturally.
+Because the vet is more than an hour away I decided to try eliminating the fleas naturally.
 Ira was not in distress and not scratching his fur out (in which case I would have gone directly to the vet).
 I found out the flea life cycle can be interrupted easily with time and effort.
 The method I chose to get rid of the fleas worked for us because our dogs are very used to grooming and handling so there would be little to no stress involved.

 Getting Rid Of The Fleas

-The most important thing we did, besides removing the fleas from Ira’s fur, was vacuum the entire house at least twice a week.
-We also washed all the bedding, dogs bedding and clothes in hot water, then dried in a hot dryer.
+The most important thing I did, besides removing the fleas from Ira’s fur, was vacuum the entire house at least twice a week.
+I also washed all the bedding, dogs bedding and clothes in hot water, then dried in a hot dryer.
 No thing or area of the house went un-vacuumed or washed.

 We have a shop vac, so the bag had to be removed from the vacuum and tied tightly inside a large plastic bag when not in use.
 This prevents any fleas from getting out, whether they are already adults, eggs or larvae.
 Eggs can hatch anywhere in the house at any time so It’s important to vacuum continuously to remove them.
 The eggs and sometimes larvae, fall off the dog and develop on the floor and in carpets.
 Larvae will eat anything, dead skin cells, flea poop, anything on the floor.
 They then become adult fleas and hop around a host – your dog.